Indian government wins second vote on retail; more reforms eyed

 Moreover, the main opposition Bharatiya Janata Party (BJP), having seen its motion to block retail reform defeated, is likely to obstruct moves to allow foreign direct investment (FDI) in the insurance sector.
 The BJP wants a 26 percent cap set on investment, against the government’s proposed 49 percent.

-“We will oppose any move by the government against the recommendations of the standing committee on finance which has said it should be 26 percent,” Prakash Javdekar, a BJP leader and spokesman for the party, told Reuters.
+“We will oppose any move by the government against the recommendations of the standing committee on finance which has said it should be 26 percent,” Prakash Javdekar, a BJP leader and spokesman for the party, told Reuters on Friday.

-To carry on with reforms, the Congress party will have to rely on the support of the Bahujan Samaj Party (BSP) and the Samajwadi Party (SP), both based in the populous northern state of Uttar Pradesh, to defeat the BJP.
+To carry on with reforms, Singh’s Congress party will have to rely on the support of the Bahujan Samaj Party (BSP) and the Samajwadi Party (SP), which are both based in the populous northern state of Uttar Pradesh, to defeat the BJP.

-In Friday’s vote BSP lawmakers voted with the government and SP deputies abstained, handing it a 123-109 victory after a debates punctuated by laughter and the occasional flare-up.
+In Friday’s vote BSP lawmakers voted with the government and SP deputies abstained, handing it a 123-109 victory.

-To be sure of its numbers, Congress brought one MP to parliament in a wheelchair and another on a hospital bed.
-Leading cricket batsman Sachin Tendulkar, a non-party MP, was in Kolkata playing in a test match against England.

 “The regional parties supported the Congress party on retail reform and my feeling is that they will continue to do so because they don’t want to give BJP any political advantage,” said political analyst Amulya Ganguli.